 Now you’re convinced AR-15 trigger jobs are a bad idea so the path forward is clear: Just pick up an aftermarket trigger and put it in.
 You’re on the right track, but slow down and think for a minute.
 The problem with aftermarket triggers is that there are so many.
 Which do you chose?

-For hunting or defensive purposes (and for ease of installation), I like to keep them simple.
+For hunting or defensive purposes (and for ease of installation), I like keeping them simple.
 I avoid triggers that are complicated and look like the workings of a Swiss watch.
 Delicate, complicated and very expensive triggers are fine for some competition shooting, but for hunting and defense, simplicity and reliability are what we want.

 I also avoid triggers that require adjustment in the installation.
 Some can be quite difficult to adjust, or simply very inconvenient, and a lot of shooters never get them adjusted correctly.